Depreciation Expense

 Accumulated Depreciation

 As you book depreciation expense each year, you accumulate that amount in a Contra-Asset account called, “Accumulated Depreciation.”
-This preserved the asset’s original cost on the balance sheet, and deducts the accumulated depreciation.
+This preserved the asset’s original cost on the balance sheetComing Soon to a Browser Near You, and deducts the accumulated depreciation.
 The net of these two accounts is the Book Value of the asset.

 Section 179